aliyun/alibabacloud-edgeroutine-cli/README.md

 ```

 ### 9. Webview code and You can open the local browser test page  127.0.0.1:5888/
-Use the instructions to refer to the WEBVIEW.md file
 ```sh
 $ edgeroutine-cli webview
 ```

+You can read the WEBVIEW.md file and understand the instructions.

 ### 10. How to debugger in shell/cli
 ```